 For the biggest part of our Vietnam adventure, we took the bus to get around between the big cities.
 We bought all our bus tickets at the last minute.
 If you want to plan ahead and book online, I recommend using 12GoAsia.

 Due to time constraints, we decided to fly from Da Nang to Ho Chi Minh.
 Taking the bus would have taken between 21 to 24 hours, while the flight only took 1,5 hours.
 Therefore, it was the only viable option given that we only had two weeks in Vietnam.
-The flights including checked-in luggage only costs twice as much as the bus, so it was the better option for this trip.
-However I can only recommend the more sustainable approach if you have more time, as there are amazing stops along the way.
+The flights including checked-in luggage only cost twice as much as the bus, so it was the better option for this trip.
+However, I can only recommend the more sustainable approach if you have more time, as there are amazing stops along the way.